The Bankrate promise

 Employers have a higher contribution ceiling

-The employer’s 401(k) max contribution limit is much more liberal.
-Altogether, the maximum that can be contributed to your 401(k) plan between both you and your employer is $56,000, up from $55,000 in 2018.
+The employer’s 401(k) maximum contribution limit is much more liberal.
+Altogether, the most that can be contributed to your 401(k) plan between both you and your employer is $69,000 in 2024, up from $66,000 in 2023.
+(Again, those aged 50 and older can also make an additional catch-up contribution of $7,500 in 2024 and 2023.)
 That means an employer can potentially contribute much more than you do to your plan, though this is not the norm.

-Investing in both types of plans provides you with tax diversification, which can come in handy when you’re in retirement, says Littell.
+Investing in both types of plans provides you with tax diversification, which can come in handy during retirement.

-If you have access to both a Roth and a traditional 401(k) plan, you can contribute to both, as long as your contribution in aggregate doesn’t exceed $19,000.
+If you have access to both a Roth and a traditional 401(k) plan, you can contribute to both, as long as your total contribution to both as an employee doesn’t exceed $23,000.

 Can I contribute 100 percent of my salary to a 401(k)?

-If your earnings are below $19,000, then the most you can contribute is the amount you earn.
-It should also be noted that a 401(k) plan document governs each particular plan and may limit the amount that can be contributed.
-This applies especially to highly compensated employees, which in 2019 is defined as those earning $125,000 or more or who own more than 5 percent of the business.
+If your earnings are below $23,000, then the most you can contribute is the amount you earn.
+It should also be noted that a 401(k) plan document governs each particular plan and may limit the amount that you can contribute.
+This applies especially to highly compensated employees, which in 2024 is defined as those earning $155,000 or more or who own more than 5 percent of the business.

 There is a way around this for companies that want to avoid discrimination testing rules.
-“You can avoid the test if you give everybody a safe harbor contribution, which is 3 percent of pay to everyone or a matching contribution that ends up being 4 percent of pay,” says Littell.
-“Small employers may do that; big companies don’t.”
+They can give everyone 3 percent of pay regardless of how much their employees contribute, or they can give everyone a 4 percent matching contribution.

 Perks for older investors

-If you happen to be 50 or older, you’re entitled to make “catch-up” contributions by adding an additional $6,000 for a total contribution of $25,000 in 2019.
-The total maximum that can be tucked away in your 401(k) plan, including employer contributions and allocations of forfeiture, is $62,000, up from $61,000 in 2018.
+If you happen to be at least 50 years old, you’re entitled to make “catch-up” contributions by adding an additional $7,500 for a total contribution of $30,500 in 2024.
+The total maximum that can be tucked away in your 401(k) plan, including employer contributions and allocations of forfeiture, is $76,500 in 2024, or $7,500 more than the $69,000 maximum for everyone else.
 Forfeitures come from an account in which company contributions accumulate from departing employees who weren’t vested in the plan.

 How to claim your retirement savings

-Getting at your money can be difficult, and the rules are often imposed by the plan design rather than regulations.
-“The law allows for distributions in a few circumstances, but plans don’t have to be that generous,” says Littell.
+Normally, getting at your money can be difficult, and the rules are often imposed by the plan design rather than regulations.

-For instance, regulations allow you to access the money by:
+For instance, regulations allow you to access the money without a bonus penalty by:

 - Taking out a loan.